Eagle is committed to make your closing run as smoothly as possible,there is never a stupid question.

 4) Payoff of all current and any “special assessments”.
 Special Assessments are a specific type of property tax levied against some properties for street lights, street paving, sewer service or other public improvements that benefit the property.
 Most Purchase Agreements require the Seller to pay these taxes off in full, as the Purchaser usually assumes that all public improvements have been paid for by the Seller.

 5) Attorneys’ fees.
 Selling a home is a major event with significant financial and tax considerations.
-A good Real Estate Attorney will be able to give you critical advice about the many consequences of your transaction.
-Typically, attorneys’ fees of $350-$750 will probably be incurred on a simple residential transaction.
-If the attorney is involved in lengthy negotiations, or if there are title or other problems with the transaction, expect to pay more.
+A Real Estate Attorney will be able to give you critical advice about the many consequences of your transaction.
+Typically, attorneys’ fees of $450-$1000 will probably be incurred on a simple residential transaction.
+If the attorney is involved in lengthy negotiations, or if there are title defects or other problems or issues with the transaction, expect to pay more.

 Purchaser Closing Costs.